-The high-paced digital environment of UX & UI design is ever-evolving and changing.
+The high-paced digital environment of UX & UI design is ever-evolving.
 In fact, change might be the only constant in the jungle of the design world.
 As cliché as it sounds, it’s true.
-For designers, staying relevant and in the loop of the latest trends is essential for survival.
+For designers, staying relevant and up to date on the latest trends is essential for survival.

-We’ve done the dirty work and browsed through hundreds of links, talked to AJ&Smart’s designers, read through allll the longread articles to pick up the hottest UX and UI trends for 2019.
+We’ve done the dirty work and browsed through hundreds of links, talked to AJ&Smart’s designers, read through allll the longform articles to pick up the hottest UX and UI design trends for 2020/2021.
 Curious to find out what they are?
-Then read on…
+Then read on...

-- Implementing time-saving design features to provide maximum value and make the user-journey purposeful
+- Implement time-saving design features to provide maximum value and make the user-journey purposeful

-- Keeping common user navigation patterns and context-specific features in mind
+- Focus on common user navigation patterns and context-specific features

 Read more on minimalism UI trend here.